marbetschar/marco.betschart.name/areas/elementary-os/dual-boot-full-disk-encryption-elementary-windows.md

 **IMPORTANT:** There's currently no easy way to make grub work with an encrypted partition.
 **Make sure `/boot` and `/boot/EFI` are their own partitions and left unencrypted**.

-Once elementary OS is booted, start GParted from the Applications Menu.
+Once elementary OS is booted, start "GParted" from the Applications Menu.
 Then in GParted:

 1. Delete all already existing partitions and click `Apply All Operations`
 2. Create a new GPT partition table (required for EFI):